samkeen/kiln-php/README.md

 # kiln

-## Work on this projects has been moved to the Python port at [Kiln](https://github.com/samkeen/kiln)
+## Work on this projects has been moved to the Python port at [AMI Organizer](https://github.com/samkeen/amiorganizer)

 This is a [Packer](https://www.packer.io/) based AMI building system.
 Its goal is to simplify and help organize the creation of AMIs.